joonarafael/visualpathfinder/documentation/user_manual.md

 - Toggle Fullscreen: Enter and exit the fullscreen mode (F11).

+**Visuals**

+- Toggle Borderless Mode: Switch between the original bordered layout and the borderless pixelmap mode.

+- Toggle High Contrast Mode: Switch between the smoother toned-down colors and the contrasted colors (enhanced with more saturation and brightness).

+- Toggle Indexes: Whether or not to display the grid tile indexes.
+Visible only with zoom level greater than 3.
+Useful if you decide to debug the pathfinding algorithms on your own machine.

 ## Virtual Maps

 Virtual Maps can be accessed through the _File menu_ within the main application.
 The selected virtual map will be opened into a new tab.
 Virtual maps are non-interactive.
-Simple text-based preview is still provided and once algorithms are run, the start point and end point will be rendered onto the map.
+Simple text-based preview is still provided and once algorithms are run, the start point and end point will be rendered onto the map (might be quite hard to find!).

 Virtual maps are significantly larger than the base 72x46 maps in the main application.
 This might enable some more interesting scenarios for the algorithm comparison.